 A midwest native and Purdue University alumnus, Benjamin Mullin moved to Los Angeles to fulfill his dream.
 After gaining professional experience in all areas of film production with various companies, he chose the world of Post where films truly comes to life and his passion prevails.
-His love of travel has taken him to Mexico, Canada, China, Hong Kong, Japan, Peru and 49 states.
+His love of travel has taken him to Mexico, Canada, China, Hong Kong, Japan, Peru and all 50 states.
 One of his lifetime goals is to travel to every single country.

 When he is not at Baked, he can be found listening to and creating music, working on personal projects, spending quality time with friends or lost on a mountain in the middle of a hike while enjoying a breeze with a widespread view.
 Everyday he trains his eye but of course as they say, a movie a day keeps the eye doctor away.